 - Wash reserved prawn shells thoroughly with water.

 - Add all the prawn shells into a medium pot filled with 4 cups water.
 Boil to a boil.
 Then simmer on low for 30 minutes.
 Turn off heat.
 Set aside.

 - Crack all the eggs into a medium bowl, add the salt and ground white pepper.
 Beat all the eggs well with a fork.

 - Heat up a medium non-stick frying pan with some extra virgin olive oil on medium to high heat.
 Empty half of beaten egg mixture into the frying pan, turn the heat to medium.
-Move the frying pan around to distribute the egg evenly, cook for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
+Move the frying pan around to distribute the egg evenly, pan-fry for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
 Turn the omelette around and cook for roughly the same time.
 Remove omelette onto a plate.
 Repeat with remaining egg mixture by adding a bit more rice bran oil.
 Cut the omelette into thin strips.
 Set aside.
 Clean pan with kitchen paper towel.

 - Heat up the non-stick frying pan again with some extra virgin olive oil, pan fry the prawns on medium to high heat for 2 minutes or until just cooked.
 Remove prawns and set aside.